GoogleChrome/web.dev/content/fast/using-lighthouse-ci-to-set-a-performance-budget/index.md

 Go to Settings under your profile, hit the Sync account button, and make sure your project repo is listed on Travis.

-To kick-off continuous integration we need two things:
+To kick-off continuous integration, we need two things:

 1. To have a `.travis.yml` file in the root directory